| || |

 For further information about the Accessibility Committee or access issues, please contact Joan Mithers, Community Services Manager/Accessibility Coordinator at email@example.com or (562) 567-9480

 Home Rehab Program Benefits Those With Disabilities

 The Whittier Accessibility Committee urges low-income residents who need modifications to their homes due to a physical impairment or disability to consider applying for a Home Modification Grant.
 The Home Modification Grant Program is an excellent way for low-income residents to obtain such improvements as accessibility ramps, widened doorways, grab bars, handrails and other similar items.
 This program also serves low-income seniors who need these types of improvements for physical disability or frailty brought upon from age.

 A second City program available is the Home Improvement Loan Program.
 It may assist with more extensive and substantial repairs and improvements, such as lowering counters and light switches, as well as general repairs to improve and preserve the quality of the home.
 This Home Improvement Loan Program provides low or no-interest loans to low-income owner-occupied homeowners.
-The loans range from $2,500 to $35,000 with a 0-3% interest-bearing loan and terms varying from 5, 10 or 15 years or until the property is sold.
+The loans range from $2,500 to $35,000 with a 0-3% interest-bearing loans deferred until the property is sold.
 In addition to accessibility improvements, the Home Improvement Loan program may be used for such repairs and improvements as lead-based paint testing and hazard reduction, electrical, heating, plumbing, roofing, stucco application, exterior and interior painting, windows, insulation, concrete driveway, kitchen, bathroom and flooring repairs and/or replacement.
 Applications and further information on the Home Improvement Loan Program may be obtained by calling the Community Development Department at (562) 567-9320.